Which of the Following Is an Objective Measure of Performance?

 Conclusion

 In a world awash with data, the true differentiator is not the volume of numbers we collect, but the rigor with which we interpret and apply them.
-Harnessing objective metrics, while respecting the qualitative aspects of human experience, equips businesses to handle complexity, achieve measurable success, and sustain growth over the long term.
+Harnessing objective metrics, while respecting the qualitative aspects of human experience, equips businesses to deal with complexity, achieve measurable success, and sustain growth over the long term.